NEET PG Repeater Strategy 2026: How to Crack It on Your 2nd or 3rd Attempt

 Full-time for the final 6 months if financially possible.
 Full-time candidates outperform part-time by 15-20%.
 If not possible, protect at least 5-6 focused hours daily of active practice.

 Your second attempt is not a repeat of the first — it is a targeted strike at specific weaknesses.
 Start today with the NEETPGAI practice engine that adapts to your performance and highlights exactly where you need to improve.
-Start with 10 free MCQs.
-Need a full adaptive study plan?
+Start practicing free — unlimited MCQs + real PYQs + mock tests.
+Want the AI Tutor, MCQ Generator, and Case Simulator?
 Explore NEETPGAI Pro.

 This guide is based on published examination data and evidence-based study strategies.
 For personalized academic counseling, consult your institutional mentors.